wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Retrieve product version information.md

 # Retrieve product version information

-- To retrieve the product version of the Edge Data Store, use any REST client ane make a request using the following:
+- To retrieve the product version of the Edge Data Store, use any REST client to make a request using the following syntax:

   ```http
   Method: GET